vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 "May He accept the burden of our protection, which has been offered to Him by us, who are utterly helpless and who are ever reflecting upon the Holy Mantra, which is adorned with the 'Pranava' first and the 'Namas' next and

-IL

-282

-Essence of Srimad Rahasyatraya Saram

-the term 'Narayana' in the third place, as propounded in the shruti and which has been endowed to us by the compassionate Acharya.
+IL the term 'Narayana' in the third place, as propounded in the shruti and which has been endowed to us by the compassionate Acharya.
 May the Lord Sriman Narayana set at rest all the obstructions such as kama, avidya, karma Vasana, etc., that are obstructions to our offering of loving service to the Lord without delay i.e., at the end of this body."

 As the Mantra is to be safeguarded at all costs, Sri Desika has used the word Tharam' which signifies 'Om'kara and 'Hridayam' which signifies 'namas' and then uses the word Narayana' as propounded in the sruti HU U16 । नम इति पश्चात् । नारायणायेत्युपरिष्टात्' ।